adambard/learnxinyminutes-docs/haxe.html.markdown

 }

 // Enums go much further than simple states, we can also enumerate
-// *constructors*, but we'll need a more complex enum example enum ComplexEnum {
+// *constructors*, but we'll need a more complex enum example. enum ComplexEnum {
     IntEnum(i:Int);
     MultiEnum(i:Int, j:String, k:Float);